-God, I, in Kant God is the postulate of practical Reason, 67; Rousseau's belief about a personal God, 191; God is absolutized mathematical thought in Descartes, 196; He is "universal harmony" in Leibniz, 234; in Kant He is the practical original Being, 350; in Fighte He is the moral order, 459.
+GOD, I, in KANT God is the postulate of about a personal God, 191; God is ab-solutized mathematical thought in Des-cantes, 196; He is "universal harmony" in LEIBNIZ, 234; in KANT He is the prac-tical original Being, 350; in FICHTE He is the moral order, 459,

--, II, is the idea of the good and the beautiful in Plato, 10; the actual nous in Aristotle.
-11: ens realissimus in Scho-
+-, II, is the idea of the good and the beautiful in PLATO, 10; the actual nous in ARISTOTLE, 11; ens realissimus in Scho-lasticism, 20; God is the pure actual form in ARISTOTLE; the Archè, 26; the sovereign Creator and Lawgiver of reality in the Christian religion, 30; meaning is religious dependence on God, 31; God as the unmoved mover in Thomism, 39; God is only the Cause of everything in the sense of the transcendental Idea of origin, 40; God as prima causa, 41; God's act of creation is revealed in the Scriptures; this revelation appeals to ourselves in the religious root of our exist-ence, 52; God's guidance in history, 233, 200; intellectus archetypus in KANT, 501; the Idea of God in SCHELER's thought, 589, 590, 592.

-ARISTOTLE, 11; ens realissimus in Scholasticism, 20; God is the pure actual form in ARISTOTLE; the Archè, 26; the sovereign Creator and Lawgiver of reality in the Christian religion, 30; meaning is religious dependence on God, 31; God as the unmoved mover in Thomism, 39; God is only the Cause of everything in the sense of the transcendental Idea of origin, 40; God as prima causa, 41; God's act of creation is revealed in the Scriptures; this revelation appeals to our exist. selves in the religious root of our exist-ence, 52; God's guidance in history, 233, 290; intellectus archetypus in Kant, 501; the Idea of God in Scheler's thought, 589, 590, 592.
+---, HI, His transcendence and immanence according to MARLET, 72.

--, III, His transcendence and immanence according to MARLET, 72.
+GOD'S GUIDANCE IN HISTORY, I, according. to Von Stahl, 488, 489.

-GOD'S GUIDANCE IN HISTORY, I, according to Von Stahl, 488, 489.
+GOEBEL, K. V., III,

-GOEBEL, K. v., III, Organographie der Planzen, 777.
+Organographie der Planzen, 777.

-GOETHE, W., I, quotation from "Faust" adapted to Anaximander's philosophy, 67; the activistic ideal of personality per-meates all the expressions of the Sturm und Drang period and concentrates itself, as it were, in GOETHE'S Faust with its typical utterance: "Im Anfang war die Tat", 452; Faust formulates the irrational philosophy of feeling of the Sturm und
+GOETHE, W., I, quotation from "Faust" adapted to ANAXIMANDER's philosophy, 67; the activistic ideal of personality permeates all the expressions of the Sturm und Drang period and concentrates itself, as it were, in GOETHE's Faust with its typical utterance: "Im Anfang war die Tat", 452; Faust formulates the irrational philosophy of feeling of the Sturm und Drang in the utterance: "Gefühl ist alles",

-Drang in the utterance: "Gefühl ist alles", II, his humanistic cosmonomic idea,
+-, II, his humanistic cosmonomic idea, 593.